mgao6767/frds/docs/source/algorithms/garch-ccc.rst

 but also the conditional covariances between the series.
 One common form is the **Constant Conditional Correlation (CCC) model** proposed by Robert Engle (1991).

+.. tip:: Check `Examples`_ section for code guide and comparison to Stata.

 Return equation
 ---------------